 Now, you all must be wondering why we are studying Lines and Angles.
 What are the real-life applications of it?
 The answer is that lines and angles are everywhere around us.
 The architecture uses lines and angles to design the structure of a building.
 When you stop at a signal and then move on when the signal light is green, then you either take a left angle turn or right angle turn or move in a straight line.
 When you have to find the height of a tower or location of an aircraft, then you need to know angles.
-In NCERT Class 9 Maths Chapter 6, you will learn to solve the questions related to all the concepts of Lines and Angles.
+In NCERT Solutions for Class 9 Maths Chapter 6, you will learn to solve the questions related to all the concepts of Lines and Angles.

 You can download the complete solution pdf of NCERT Chapter 6 Line and Angles of Class 9 by clicking on the link below: